MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 Some of the content in this article is duplicated in /azure-sql/managed-instance/automated-backups-overview.md.
 Any relevant changes made to this article should be made in the other article as well.
 --->

 This article describes the automated backup feature for Azure SQL Database.

-For Azure SQL Managed Instance, see [Automated backups for SQL Managed Instance](../managed-instance/automated-backups-overview.md).
 To change backup settings, see [Change settings](automated-backups-change-settings.md).
 To restore a backup, see [Recover using automated database backups](recovery-using-backups.md).

 [!INCLUDE [GDPR-related guidance](~/../azure/includes/gdpr-intro-sentence.md)]